Back

 Zero-knowledge is escaping the crypto sandbox.
-The technology that lets you prove a statement without revealing the underlying data is now a viable integration tool for KYC, age verification, supply-chain provenance, credential checks, and confidential ML.
-The bar is lower than it was three years ago.
-The tooling is real.
-The audit landscape is thinner than crypto, but it exists.
-This post covers six concrete non-crypto use cases Wavect has scoped or built, with cost bands, complexity ratings, and the honest Q&A about whether it is worth it for your team.
+The technology that lets you prove a statement without revealing the underlying data is now a viable integration option for selected KYC, age-verification, supply-chain, credential, and verifiable-ML workflows.
+The tooling is real, but production readiness depends on the proof statement, credential source, target hardware, and audit surface.
+This post covers six concrete non-crypto use cases Wavect has scoped or built.
+The cost bands are Wavect planning estimates, not industry benchmarks or fixed quotes.

 Scoping a ZK integration?